Skilletyo/MutantGenZero/README.md

 Will probably revisit this once I've learned more and add some features Things I'd like to add are as follow:

-An actual GUI with some nice blurred out post-apocalyptic pictures The ability for the user to input their own text Better threat generation
+An actual GUI with some nice blurred out post-apocalyptic pictures, the ability for the user to input their own text and better threat generation